ethereum/consensus-specs/specs/sharding/beacon-chain.md

 ## Configuration

-Note: some preset variables may become run-time configurable for testnets, but default to a preset while the spec is unstable.
+Note: Some preset variables may become run-time configurable for testnets, but default to a preset while the spec is unstable.
 E.g. `INITIAL_ACTIVE_SHARDS`, `MAX_SAMPLES_PER_BLOB` and `TARGET_SAMPLES_PER_BLOB`.

 ## Updated containers